kabelwerk/sdk-react-native/docs/KabelwerkMessage.md

 ### `renderCheckmarks`

 The function used to render the checkmarks in the bottom right corner of messages posted by the connected user.
 The default is to simply render the corresponding number of ✓ symbols.
 If you do not want to have checkmarks, pass a [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) value.
 This prop is not relevant for messages which have not been posted by the connected user.

+### `renderTime`

+The function used to render the message's posting time in the bottom right corner of the component.
+The function is invoked with the posting timestamp as a [Date object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date).
+The default is to render a HH:MM string (the 24-hour format).

 ### `onLongPress`